khinkson/SwiftLambdaAPI/README.md

 This code will build a Swift ARM package for Graviton Lambda instances by default.

 ## Installation
-1. Create a bucket for the project in AWS S3 in the same region you began installing your Cloudformation stacks. `swiftlambda` will be translated by the Cloudformation template as `swiftlambda-region`.
+1. Create a bucket for the project in AWS S3 in the same region you began installing your Cloudformation stacks. `swiftdemo0` will be translated by the Cloudformation template as `swiftlambda-region`.
 Eg: if `swiftlambda` is set at the template bucketname, then `swiftlambda-us-east-2` will be the bucket name the Cloudformation template looks for in us-east-2 (Ohio).
 2. Clone `SwiftLambdaAPI` locally
 3. Make sure docker is running
 4. From the command line change directories into the project.